Kärcher G 180 Q Quick Connect trigger gun

 Quick Connect

-- Quick connector system for easy connection to gun and high-pressure hose.
+- Quick Connect system for easy connection to the gun and high-pressure hose.

 Bayonet connection